Counseling and Psychology

 Designed to Meet CACREP Standards

-Tennessee Tech’s Ph.D. program in Counseling and Supervision seeks to prepare and enhance students’ capacity for skill development and critical thinking as they go on to become clinicians, supervisors, educators, advocates, scholars, leaders, and program evaluators within the counseling profession.
+Our Ph.D. program in Counseling and Supervision prepares and enhances students’ capacity for skill development and critical thinking as they go on to become clinicians, supervisors, educators, advocates, scholars, leaders, and program evaluators within the counseling profession.

-- Through meeting this goal, the program also makes an impact within our region by helping to meet the mental health and addiction treatment needs in the community.
+Through meeting this goal, the program also makes an impact within our region by helping address the mental health and addiction treatment needs in the community.

-The program consists of a minimum of 48 hours and includes experiential components, including a 100-hour clinical practicum and 600-hour internship, and dissertation research.
+The degree consists of a minimum of 48 hours and experiential components, including a 100-hour clinical practicum and 600-hour internship, and dissertation research.